 Image credit: Intel.

-Their relative levels of processing power are also signified by their Intel Processor Star Ratings, which are based on a collection of criteria involving their number of cores, clockspeed (in GHz), size of cache, as well as some new Intel technologies like Turbo Boost and Hyper-Threading.
+Their relative levels of processing power are based on a collection of criteria involving their number of cores, clock speed (in GHz), size of cache, as well as Intel technologies like Turbo Boost and Hyper-Threading.

 Note: Core processors can be grouped in terms of their target devices, i.e., those for laptops and those for desktops.
 Each has its own specific characteristics/specs.
 To avoid confusion, we’ll focus on the desktop variants.
-Note also that we’ll be focusing on the 2nd Generation (Sandy Bridge) Core CPUs.
+Note also that we’ll be focusing on the 4th Generation (codenamed Haswell) Core CPUs.

 Number of cores